ahl27/new_dendrapply/README.md

 - 2-3x runtime speedup
 - Significant memory improvement (still working on concrete benchmarks aside from `profvis`)
 - Support for inorder and postorder traversal for applying functions to dendrogram
-- inorder traversal exactly replicates `stats::dendrapply`, passes all unit tests in `dendextend`
+- default settings are a drop-in replacement for `stats::dendrapply`, passes all unit tests in `dendextend`
 - postorder traversal ensures children of node are evaluated before node itself, allowing more possibilities